htkseason/VOLDOR/README.md

 > Mouse drag with right down   ->   Scene translation
 </pre>

-***Viewer range.*** When running with monocular capture, if the world scale is unfortunately initialized too large, the viewer may not display many pixels, which can be adjusted using x/z keys.
+***Viewer Range.*** When running with monocular capture, if the world scale is unfortunately initialized too large, the viewer may not display many pixels, which can be adjusted using x/z keys.

+***Input Frame Rate.*** Our framework favors a modest baseline between frames to let the optical flows being informative.
+For high frame rate videos, consider downsampling the frame rate based on appearance changing.
+(E.g. KITTI/TartanAir @ 10Hz, TUM-RGBD @ 3Hz.)

 ***I/O BottleNeck.*** If you observe choppy GPU load or the latest map on the viewer colored gray, it probably means the disk I/O is bottlenecking the performance.
 This will affect the accuracy by blocking the local mapping while VO keeps running.
 Consider move your data to SSD disk or you may restart the software a few times that your disk will cache more data.